TamimEhsan/TamimEhsan/README.md

 I am Md.
 Tamimul Ehsan.
 But you will find me everywhere with handle name Tamim Ehsan.
 I am an undergraduate student at BUET CSE.

 - 💻 I ~like~ **love** coding
-- 🔭 ~I’m currently working on a educational platform.
-Keep an eye for it.~
-- 🌱 I’m currently ~learning Node backend~ preparing for ICPC Dhaka Regionals
+- 🌱 I’m currently preparing for job interview
-- 👯 ~I’m looking to collaborate on opensource and group projects.~
+- 👯 I’m looking to collaborate on opensource and group projects.
 <!-- - Usesless Stats:
 - 🏅 Number of times I was asked to hack a FB : 3
 - 📱  Number of times I was approached with an app idea: 7